C++ Do While Loop

 Do while loop (the topic of this tutorial), is just a variant of the while loop.
 It also keeps on executing a block of code until a certain condition is true.

-In the case of while loop, if the condition is false at the first iteration – the while loop terminates.
+In the case of a while loop, if the condition is false at the first iteration – the while loop terminates.

 Structure of do while in C++